 The Foundation expects applicants to chart a reasonable path to change over the course of the grant, recognizing that applicants may need to adjust as the context evolves.
 The Foundation is interested in knowing what change the organization seeks to make in the long term, and what steps toward that change the organization hopes to achieve each year of the grant.

-18. What are the application deadlines for the Fall and Spring grant cycles?
+18. What are the application deadlines for the Fall and Spring grant cycles, and when will grant decisions be announced?

-Applications for the Fall 2019 grant cycle are due on July 25, 2019.
-It is important to note that the Fall cycle application deadline is one week earlier than in recent years.
-Applications for the Spring grant cycle are due at a deadline to be decided by the Foundation when it invites such applications.
+Applications for the Spring grant cycle are due at a deadline to be decided by the Foundation when it invites such applications, and grant decisions are made in May.

 19. Who should I contact if I am having technical difficulties with my grant application?